jonm3D/jonm3D.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Aerospace Engineering, The University of Texas at Austin, 2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Aerospace Engineering, The University of Texas at Austin, 2023 (expected)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Aerospace Engineering, The University of Texas at Austin, 2025 (expected)
+  * Advised by Dr. Lori Magruder

 Work experience
 ======
+* 2020-2021: Engineering Scientist Associate
-* Summer 2015: Research Assistant
+  * Applied Research Laboratories
-  * Github University
-  * Duties included: Tagging issues
+  * Duties included:
-  * Supervisor: Professor Git
+    * Lead development of prototype bathymetry detection algorithm for ICESat-2 data
+    * More stuff here
+  * Supervisors: Dr. Lori Magruder and Dr. Amy Neuenschwander

 * Fall 2015: Research Assistant
   * Github University